Inter-County Competitions

 Corwen Trophy

 The Corwen is the national competition for which pairs qualify though a high-placed finish in their county’s princilpal pairs event – which, for Yorkshire, is the Yorkshire Pairs.
+An equivalent competition for Nine High players was inaugurated by the EBU in 2025 and Yorkshire holds a qulalifying event for the Nine High Corwen, usually on the same day as the Yorlshire Pairs.

-This page was last updated on 20th June 2024.
+This page was last updated on 2nd June 2025.

 Competitions